 Total: 31,120 fl 23 x

-Death tax: 155 fl 3 xAfter the payment of taxes, the fulfillment of the bequests and the covering of all additional expenses, (for the burial, the masses and the evaluation of the jewelry) Giacomo Tramontini was left with a net inheritance of 2,620 florins 6 2/3 kreutzer.
-This amount was actually higher than expected, because in 1776 it turned out that Tesi Tramontini's brother Cosimo had already died and his inheritance of 2,000 fl fell back to his brother-in-law.
+Death tax: 155 fl 3 xAfter the payment of taxes, the fulfillment of the bequests, and the covering of all additional expenses (for the burial, the masses and the evaluation of the jewelry), Giacomo Tramontini was left with a net inheritance of 2,620 florins 6 2/3 kreutzer.
+This amount was actually higher than expected, because in 1776, it turned out that Tesi Tramontini's brother Cosimo had already died and his inheritance of 2,000 fl fell back to his brother-in-law.
 The municipal auditor's summary of the will provides information regarding the identity of Tesi Tramontini's servants.
 The legal full name of Tesi's black maid was Maria Labita.
 The servant "Giovanni" was a certain Johann Baptist Straner who was born in Gmünd in Carinthia.
-In 1765 Straner got married to a certain Anna Maria Nepot and in 1772, in honor of his employer, he named one of his daughters "Maria Anna Victoria".
+On 12 November 1765, he married Anna Maria Nepot from Vienna (Maria Treu 2, p.
+478).
+In 1772, in honor of his employer, he named one of his daughters "Maria Anna Victoria".

 Office fee: 3 fl